jdjakub/phd-thesis/ch-bl.md

 ## The Key Takeaway
 In the non-self-sustainable world, a projectional editor is implemented in some traditional programming language and interface; say, Java.
 The domain-specific notations can benefit a wide variety of programs created using the editor.
 Yet, this range of beneficiaries nevertheless forms a "light cone" emanating out from the editor, never including the editor itself.
 For example, any vector formulae used to render the interface of the editor will remain as verbose Java expressions, along with any code for new additions to the editor.
 The tragedy of non-self-sustainable programming is that it can never benefit from its own innovations.

 Conversely, in BootstrapLab, the benefits of the new notation spread across the whole system; the "light cone" *includes* the editor implementation itself.
-If we previously had to squint and parse verbose maths trees in the implementation of the maths rendering, we can now open up the code again and see it rendered in the more readable way that it itself implements!
+If we previously had to squint and parse verbose maths trees in the implementation of the maths rendering, we could now open up the code again and see it rendered in the more readable way that it itself implements!

 In \ac{COLA}, notational variation appears to be limited to variation in concrete syntax.
 Our uncompromising insistence on *explicit, non-parsed structure* at the core of BootstrapLab, while costly in terms of interface implementation, was precisely in order to be free of such a restriction in the end.
 While one *could* implement a multiline text field with syntax highlighting in BootstrapLab, it is at least crystal-clear that a vast array of other interfaces are possible, unimpeded by any privileging of text strings.